HR & Recruiting

 Chatbot pre-screen with knockout questions

-A conversational assistant runs first-pass screening via chat/SMS (eligibility, territory, travel, technical baseline) and routes qualified applicants into the shortlist and scheduling flow.
+A conversational assistant runs first-pass screening via chat or SMS and routes qualified applicants into the shortlist and scheduling flow.

 Paradox (Olivia)